 Over the next several years, there were a number of lawsuits between Lewis Conner and the Anderson family regarding the land and Conner’s role as executor of the estate, but the Anderson family still continued living in Norfolk County.
 This is evident in a 1718 land deed which describes a path leading to Sowell’s (Sewall’s) Point where “free negroes” resided.
 And throughout the 1730s and into the 1750s, numerous members of the freed Anderson family and their descendants were counted in tax lists in Tanner’s Creek (located next to Sewall’s Point) in Norfolk County.
 For these Andersons that remained in Virginia, I have not traced their descendants to the present so I cannot say for certain what happened to them but they may still live in the area.
 However a couple of Andersons did move to North Carolina and these are the Andersons who intermarried with the Nansemond Indian Basses and became part of Granville County’s Native American community.

-Back when John Fulcher was still living in 1699, he sold 15 acres of his land on the Western Branch of the Elizabeth River to Edward Bass.
-By 1720, Edward Bass and his brother John bass had moved to Chowan County, NC (modern Gates County) and many of their descendants married members of the Anderson family.
+Back when John Fulcher was still living in 1699, he sold 15 acres of his land on the Western Branch of the Elizabeth River to Edward Bass (1672-1750).
+By 1720, Edward Bass and his brother John Bass (1673-1732) had moved to Chowan County, NC (modern Gates County) and many of their descendants married members of the Anderson family.
 Below is a summary of the Andersons who moved to North Carolina:

 1. Lewis Anderson, born 1690.
 Freed in 1712, he was married to Katherine Bass, daughter of Fulcher’s neighbor Edward Bass.
 He was taxed in Tanner’s Creek, Norfolk County in 1730 and 1731.
 Lewis and his wife inherited land in Northampton County, NC in 1748 from his father-in-law Edward Bass which the couple later sold in 1757.
 It is not known if Lewis Anderson ever made it to Granville County or if he had any descendants.

 2. George Anderson, born 1696.
 Freed in 1712 and by the 1730s, George owned land in Bertie County (modern Northampton County).
 By 1746, George sold his Northampton County land and was living in Granville County.
-George’s wife Mary’s maiden name is unknown, but George’s mistress with whom he fathered a child with was Lovey Bass, niece of Edward Bass (daughter of John Bass).
-I think it is very probable that George’s wife Mary was a Bass.
-George purchased land from Edward Bass’ brother John Bass in 1738 in Bertie County (modern Northampton County).
-John Bass did have a daughter named Mary and it is unknown what happened to her but she was alive to be named in her father’s will in 1732.
+George’s wife Mary’s maiden name is unknown, but George’s mistress with whom he fathered a child with was Lovey Bass, (daughter of John Bass 1673-1750).
 George enlisted in Col. William Eaton’s regiment which I blogged about previously here.
-Also George’s daughter Ruth Anderson was a servant in Eaton’s household in 1755 when her child was bound to him
+An interesting details is that George Anderson’s daughter Ruth Anderson was a servant in Eaton’s household in 1755 when her child was bound to him

 Whatever their exact origin may have been, the Andersons who intermarried with the Nansemond Basses, who moved to Granville County and who continued intermarrying with the Native American/”free colored” families living there, were full fledged members of the community.